General Travel Questions

 Does KCI have a fixed-base operator?

 Yes.
-On-airport Fixed-Base Operator Signature Flight Services offers basic fueling, charter and ground transportation services.
+On-airport Fixed-Base Operator Signature Flight Support offers basic fueling, charter and ground transportation services.
 Many regional aircraft operators merely fly into Kansas City International Airport and are shuttled to the airline terminals to be transported to their final destination outside the region.